 Tutors and learners meet at mutually agreed upon times in public locations such as libraries and coffee shops.
 Our service area covers more than 3,500 square miles in Albany, Saratoga, Schenectady, Warren, and Washington Counties.
 (Click on our contact list to find a program coordinator and office location near you.)

-Individuals and groups must contact Literacy New York Greater Capital Region to learn about volunteer opportunities.
+Individuals and groups can contact Literacy New York Greater Capital Region to learn about volunteer opportunities.